JohnRyland/GenericMake/README.md

 Then targets which link against this can be built and run.
 The test framework tries to have some compatibilty with google-test and u-test in both source and usage.
 Similar to these test frameworks is a way to discover a list of tests.
-Running the test program with the command line option of '--list-tests' will output a list of the included unit tests.
-The build system when building the 'verify' target will do this to get a list of tests, and will run each one by using the '--filter' option to only execute one unit test at a time.
-And it uses the '--output' option to request an XML report output.
+Running the test program with the command line option of *--list-tests* will output a list of the included unit tests.
+The build system when building the *verify* target will do this to get a list of tests, and will run each one by using the *--filter* option to only execute one unit test at a time.
+And it uses the *--output* option to request an XML report output.
 These XML test run reports are output in to a testing directory in the .build folder.